fangq/mcxcl/README.md

 and right-click on the "apply_timeout_registry_fix.bat" file and select "Run as Administrator".

-'''You must reboot your computer for this change to be effective!'''
+	You must reboot your computer for this change to be effective!

-=== # Step 4.
-Start MCXStudio and query GPU information ==
+## Step 4.
+Start MCXStudio and query GPU information

 Now, navigate to the MCXStudio folder (i.e. the top folder of the extracted software structure).
 On Windows, right-click on the executable named <tt>"mcxstudio.exe"</tt>